fg-research/website/blog/product/posts/rnn-fx-forecasting.rst

 Code
 ******************************************

-We start by importing all the dependencies and setting up the SageMaker environment.

 .. warning::

    To be able to run the code below, you need to have an active subscription to the